dapplion/beacon-metrics-gazer/README.md

 <!-- HELP_START -->
 ```
+Collects network wide participation metrics given a range of indexes

 Usage: beacon-metrics-gazer [OPTIONS] <URL>

 Arguments:
   <URL>  Beacon HTTP API URL: http://1.2.3.4:4000

 Options:
+  -H, --headers <HEADERS>          Extra headers sent to each request to the beacon node API at `url`.
+Same format as curl: `-H "Authorization: Bearer {token}"`
       --ranges <RANGES>            Index ranges to group IDs as JSON or TXT.
 Example: `{"0..100": "lh-geth-0", "100..200": "lh-geth-1"}
       --ranges-file <RANGES_FILE>  Local path or URL containing a file with index ranges with the format as defined in --ranges
       --dump                       Dump participation ranges print to stderr on each fetch